josuedavi/SSL-Localhost-Setup-Mac/README.md

 <br/>

 #7 edit 'server.csr.cnf' file
-#copy + paste below into 'server.csr.cnf' file, and then save it
+#copy + paste below into 'server.csr.cnf' file, and then save it, (or copy text from 'server.csr.cnf')

 [req]
 <br/>